 How to Spool Knit

 Spool knitting has been around for generations and is seeing a resurgence in popularity.
-Lucky for us crafters there are tons of companies making tools to make this crafter faster and easier than ever.
+Luckily for us crafters there are tons of companies making tools to make knitted web faster and easier than ever.

 To make it easier to see the stitches, I’m going to show you how to do the basic stitch using just 3 of the pegs on my spool knitter - the basic technique is the same whether you use 2 pegs or dozens of pegs.